Decron/Whitebox-Code-GPT/README.md

 # Sponsors
  **We are actively seeking organizations to sponsor this project in order to deliver the best possible programming assistants.
 If you're interested in sponsoring us please send all inquiries to hadriogroup@gmail.com**<br><br>
  *This project was brought to you by The Hadrio Group.
-We are a San Francisco based community of MIT and UC Berkeley alumni that focuses on quality and data stewardship in AI.*
+We are a San Francisco based community of MIT and UC Berkeley alumni that focuses on quality and data stewardship in AI.*<br><br>

+ # Additional models
+ *This project is geared to optimize assistants for the custom GPT marketplace provided by OpenAI.
+If you find that our knowledge files transfer effectively to other models, we would be very interested in hearing more about it.*